-or UNICEF, as well as from some humanitarian or development NGOs e.g. Red Cross, Amnesty International, etc.
+Data and information about refugees, or NGOs dealing with them can be easily obtained from the National Campaign Committee or the national offices or contacts of the United Nations' High Commissioner for Refugees (UNHCR) or UNICEF, as well as from some humanitarian or development NGOs e.g. Red Cross, Amnesty International, etc.

-- Rather than writing news stories the groups could "dramatise", or make a short sketch about, an episode during Miriam's departure from her country or her arrival in our town. - 2.
-Invite a refugee or immigrant to your plenary discussion.
-If possible find someone who is living in your town now.
+1. Rather than writing news stories the groups could " dramatise ", or make a short sketch about, an episode during Miriam's departure from her country or her arrival in our town.

+- Invite a refugee or immigrant to your plenary discussion.
+If possible find someone who is living in your town now. - 2.
 Invite them to tell the group briefly why they left their country of origin, how they travelled and what happened to them on the way.
 Follow up with a longer question and answer session.
 You will need more time for this option. - 3.
 Read a story.
 If it is not easy to find a refugee or immigrant who would be able to help, an alternative is to read or distribute a story of a real refugee.

-- Schedule time in a forthcoming session to work on the ideas developed in this activity and to decide what realistic, practical action the group could take to support immigrants locally.
-Be active in promoting good relations in your country. - Sometimes it can be very difficult to know how to react in a situation when you see someone discriminating against someone else.
-It happens all the time, on buses, in shops and on the street but how do you react?
+Schedule time in a forth coming session to work on the ideas developed in this activity and to decide what realistic, practical action the group could take to support immigrants locally.
+Be active in promoting good relations in your country.

+Sometimes it can be very difficult to know how to react in a situation when you see someone discriminating against someone else.
+It happens all the time, on buses, in shops and on the street - but how do you react?
 What should you do?
-Explore this in 'Sharing discrimination' (page 158).
+Explore this in 'Sharing discrimination' (page 157).
 Alternatively, if you want to look at how our knowledge of other people is based on often partial and misleading information use 'Every picture tells a story' (page 81).
 From a poster published by the UNHCR